yudintsevegor/FoPSchedule/readme.md

 * branch: console (with console-applification)

 # Opportunities.
 The program allows you to upload the schedule of any group(in scope the Faculty of Physics) to your google-calendar using your google-account.
-All my app is written with golang.
-For storage data i used MySQL.

 # Packages.
 During development, i used following packages: